Portal Administration for Mac

 Portal menu: Endpoint Privilege Management > Settings > Mac Settings > Lockdown > ADMIN SESSION

 For security reasons, sudo access is disabled during administrator sessions by default.
-This can be enabled in the settings or a policy file (see Policies for macOS).
+This can be enabled in the settings or a policy file (see Portal Administration for Mac).
 We do not recommend enabling sudo access unless absolutely necessary.

 To enable sudo for Mac devices, login to the portal, go to Endpoint Privilege Management > Settings > Mac Settings > Lockdown > ADMIN SESSION and set Allow sudo terminal commands to On.